yusefmosiah/Choir.chat/docs/levels/level0.md

 -   OpenRouter integration
 -   Conceptual evolution from "Chorus Cycle" to "Post Chain"
     -   Representing shift from harmonic oscillator (cycle) to anharmonic oscillator (chain)
-    -   Aligning interface terminology with underlying FQAHO model
+    -   Aligning interface terminology with underlying model
 -   Client-side editable system prompts for customization
 -   Additional phases in the Post Chain:
     -   Web search phase for real-time information access